smart-data-models/dataModel.IssueTracking/service_requests/doc/spec_JA.md

       x-ngsi:
         type: Property
     service_code:
-      description: Property.
-The unique identifier for the service request type.
+      description: The unique identifier for the service request type
       type: string
       x-ngsi:
         type: Property
     service_name:
-      description: Property.
-The human readable name of the service request type.
+      description: The human readable name of the service request type
       type: string
       x-ngsi:
         type: Property
     service_notice:
-      description: Property.
-Information about the action expected to fulfill the request or otherwise address the information reported.
+      description: Information about the action expected to fulfill the request or otherwise address the information reported
       type: string
       x-ngsi:
         type: Property
     service_request_id:
-      description: Property.
-The unique ID of the service request created.
+      description: The unique ID of the service request created
       type: string
       x-ngsi:
         type: Property
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
       type: string
       x-ngsi:
         type: Property
     status:
-      description: 'Property.
-Allows one to search for requests which have a specific status.
+      description: 'Allows one to search for requests which have a specific status.
 This defaults to all statuses; can be declared multiple times, comma delimited.
 Enum:''open, closed'''
       enum:
         - closed
         - open